OctavioBigData/OctavioBigData/README.md

 ## Hi folks!
 My name is Octávio Oliveira!
 Brazilian 43 years old.

-Tourismologist with a restless profile seaching constantly for knowledge and challenges.
+Tourismologist with a restless profile searching constantly for knowledge and challenges.

 I worked for about <b>20 years in the corporate travel market</b>, with most of my time dedicated to travel agencies.
 I also worked providing online travel technology (Online Booking Tool) for this market, with a greater focus on lectures, training and commercial support to the customer.